ckolbPTB/mri-nufft/_sources/generated/autoexamples/example_3D_trajectories.rst

 are redundant across the different patterns, some of the documentation will refer to previous patterns for explanation.

-Note that most sources have not been added yet, but will be in the near future.
-Also the examples hereafter only cover natively 3D trajectories or famous 3D trajectories obtained from 2D.
-Examples on how to use 2D-to-3D expansion methods will be presented over another page.
+Note that the examples hereafter only cover natively 3D trajectories or famous 3D trajectories obtained from 2D.
+Examples on how to use tools to make 3D trajectories out of 2D ones are presented in :ref:`sphx_glr_generated_autoexamples_example_trajectory_tools.py`

 In this page in particular, we invite the user to manually run the script to be able to manipulate the plot orientations with the matplotlib interface to better visualize the 3D volumes.

 ..
-GENERATED FROM PYTHON SOURCE LINES 25-36
+GENERATED FROM PYTHON SOURCE LINES 25-35

 .. code-block:: Python